wehlutyk/thesis/content/4-discussion.md

 In particular, the network has *operational closure*: every process in the network is conditioned on the activity of one or several other processes of the network, and on the functioning of the whole as a network.
-The very existence of this operational closure defines an identity for the network of processes: the system's identity is a stable form in spite of ever-changing material substrate.
+The very existence of this operational closure defines an identity for the network of processes: the system's identity is its stable organisational form in spite of ever-changing material substrate.
 However, this identity is precarious: if any of the processes cease, of if the networked organisation of the processes falls apart, operational closure is broken, and the identity and the system as a whole disintegrate.
 Thus this identity is a new kind of object that emerges from the organisation of material processes, but its existence is binary: